TUW-GEO/pygeobase/README.rst

 Citation
 ========

-If you use the software in a publication then please cite it using the Zenodo DOI:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.846761.svg
    :target: https://doi.org/10.5281/zenodo.846761

+If you use the software in a publication then please cite it using the Zenodo DOI.

 Be aware that this badge links to the latest package version.